As well as being great fun, playing with your kitten will help them to develop into a well-behaved and sociable adult cat.

 Without these boundaries your kitten will think that rough play is enjoyable for everybody.
 It is often the case that kittens that have missed out on this early interaction with siblings will be more inclined to play rough.

-When you pick up your new kitten, you should continue to play with them regularly.
+After you pick up your new kitten, you should continue to play with them regularly.
 Interact with them and provide them with sufficient attention.
-You can start to introduce toys.
-Introduce toys slowly and try not to overwhelm them.
+You can start to introduce toys slowly and try not to overwhelm them.

 How long should I play with my kitten for?